-We appreciate how daunting it is to start unravelling the financial matters, particularly when the assets are complex.
+We appreciate how daunting it is to start unravelling financial matters, particularly when the assets are complex.
 However, you can rest assured that with decades of experience dealing with extremely complex cases, our specialist finance solicitors will be able to cater for your every need, ensuring that you achieve a financial settlement that will secure your financial future.

 If these arrangements cannot be agreed on, whether through correspondence or mediation then it may be necessary to apply to the court for orders deciding these issues.

-We will ensure that your children are at the heart of our advice and will provide effective solutions to support you and your family.
+Our divorce solicitors will ensure that your children are at the heart of our advice and will provide effective solutions to support you and your family.

-As of 6 April 2022 there are no grounds for divorce.
-This is when the biggest shake up of divorce law seen for decades came into effect.
+As of 6 April 2022, there are no grounds for divorce.
+This is when the biggest shake-up of divorce law seen for decades came into effect.
 It means that a divorce can be granted without having to blame either party in a marriage or civil partnership or without having to wait until you have been separated for a period of at least two years.

 Problems can seem unsurmountable, with uncertain or potentially devastating outcomes, but we’ve got your back.